 Where’s the potty?

 Believe it or not, there is such a thing in the Netherlands as the Dutch Toilet Organisation (DTO).
 The DTO has two main goals: to provide more accessible public toilets in the Netherlands and to make clean toilets available to third-world countries.
 For the sake of staying on topic, let’s just focus here on number one.
 The DTO generously promises to fund inspections on existing public WCs and to provide a soapbox for policy makers, manufacturers, marketers, individuals and ‘other interested parties’.

 Their intentions are definitely in the right place.
 With every person visiting the restroom an average of five times a day, the need for more public restrooms is very real.
 Or at least, according to DTO founder and Delft University of Technology associate professor Dr. Johan FM Molenbroek.

 As it stands, many of the few public restrooms in the Netherlands are the infamous pay-to-pee variety.
 In my experience living in Utrecht, I have found very few restrooms for which this is the case.
-But in her August 2007 article ‘A Dutch Inconvenience’, nine-year expat and published author Amanda van Mulligan, that is because of entrepreneurialism.
+But in her August 2007 article about Dutch public toilets, nine-year expat and published author Amanda van Mulligan, that is because of entrepreneurialism.
 She lists shopping centers, department stores, service stations and bars as culprits in charging for nature’s call.